 See Four Pillars of Destiny

-A lucky numbers is basically associated with homophone principles, based on Chinese pronunciation that sounds similar to Chinese words with bad or good meanings.
+A lucky number is basically associated with homophone principles, based on Chinese pronunciation that sounds similar to Chinese words with bad or good meanings.
 It is one of the basic concepts of Chinese numerology.
 Number 0-9 is said to be ruled by corresponding celestial bodies and zodiac signs has their particular numbers too.

 Yin Yang Theory